Skip to main content

 Browser support

 Your page should work with only HTML, before adding any CSS or JavaScript.
-Read building a resilient frontend using progressive enhancement.
+Read building a robust frontend using progressive enhancement.

 Document structure